remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

  - https://github.com/markafox/GoDaddy_Powershell_DDNS (NOTE!
 There is a bash variant alongside the Powershell one.
 The bash version works perfectly on Ubuntu 18.04).
  - Read the readme and run the script every 15 minutes in cron and your A records can point to your ever changing IP address.
 It's a poor  man's DDNS-service!

-In order to update all your docker containers regularly, you can either do monitoring and take action as needed, or just do blind updates once a week (with the risk involved!).
-Why not set up the following cron job to run after your backup processes are done for the night:
+In order to update all your docker containers regularly, you can either do monitoring and take action as needed, use pyouroboros, Kubernetes or just do blind updates at a regular interval with cron.
+I've included an upgrade script with the docker example setup that does the latter.
+Just fill in the configuration variables and let it run in cron.
-- (cd /path/to/docker-compose.yaml && /usr/local/bin/docker-compose up -d --force-recreate --build && /usr/bin/docker image prune -f) >> /var/log/docker-nightly-update.log
-- Create the log file beforehand, and give the user running the cron job access to editing it.
-Of course, this blind update method will impact uptime and eventually it will break your setup, but at least some majors errors will be reported by mail and you won't so easily forget critical security updates.
+Of course, this blind update method will impact uptime (although very slightly) and eventually it will break your setup (because eventually, some latest tag will introduce changes that are incompatible with your rig).
+The script attempts to send you emails both when errors occur and to report success.

 ## Nginx container for redirects
 I love that my front-end Nginx-container vhosts and certificates are automatically configured by the nginx-gen and nginx-ssl containers.
 If I really, really need to tweak a vhost configuration, it better be some critical setting regarding one of the already existing vhosts (as was the case with the max body size on Owncloud).